Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 ### Land of Academics

-*"We hoarded our knowledge for centuries, and for what?
-To watch it burn?"*
+> *"We hoarded our knowledge for centuries, and for what?
+To watch it burn?"*{ .emq }
 — Grand Archivist Sylwen Hannula
 { .quote }